DuduShopping/Documents/Rest API Permission Configuration.md

 ApiEndpointId: Interger.
 Unique identifier
 Method: String.
 HTTP request method. for example GET, POST
 Endpoint: String.
 The path of incoming url.
 It support wildcard `*`. `*` greedly matches any one or more characters except `/`
-IsPrivate: Boolean. true if this API is internal use only. default false
 IsPublic: Boolean. true if this API is open to the Internet without any credentials. default false
 ```
-`IsPrivate` takes higher precedence over `IsPublic`.
-When `IsPrivate` and `IsPublic` are both false,
-the permission is up to the scope held by the user.

 Scope
 ```